Ryndi/bookshelf/README.md

 This repository is forked from Bookshelf commit c21c413, which was the latest at the time, and merges the following open pull requests:

+    - #171 Hardcover import from any username and reading status
     - #163 feat(QBittorrent): port API-key auth from Radarr/Sonarr
     - #162 fix(QBittorrentProxyV2): accept empty body as auth success (qBit >= 4.5)
     - #161 fix(AudioTag): null-safe Diff() for OriginalReleaseDate